-With the legalization of recreational cannabis upon us in Canada, our conversation about cannabis use is changing.
+With the legalization of recreational cannabis in Canada, our conversation about cannabis use is changing.
 It's not that legalized cannabis is new to this country.
 Cannabis for medical purposes has been legal in Canada for quite some time.
 However, it does generate a very different conversation from recreational cannabis.

 It took until the 1990's for major breakthroughs in our understanding of medical cannabis, even though medicinal uses of cannabis date back to 3,000 years.
-To this day, it is difficult for researchers to study medical cannabis, so our knowledge is evolving more slowly than it is for other drugs.
+Prior to legalization, it was difficult for researchers to study medical cannabis, so our knowledge is evolving more slowly than it is for other drugs.
 However, since there is growing evidence that medical cannabis provides health benefits to those suffering from specific medical conditions, employers are taking note.
 In my discussions with Clients, many want to know more about adding coverage for medical cannabis to their plans.

 The conversations are wide ranging, and it's clear that there are several factors to consider in offering medical cannabis coverage.
-These include: consistency with benefits plan goals, employee needs, medical conditions to cover and the related costs.
+These include: consistency with benefits plan goals, employee needs, medical conditions to cover and the related costs, as well as the differences with recreational cannabis.